Best Practices | Cultivating a Sense of Presence in Your Online Course

 Focusing on communication with your students in your online course will enable you to provide support, encourage learning, and resolve conflicts-all crucial parts of creating presence.
 Determine which parts of your course will require your facilitation and which parts can be self-paced.
 Making this determination will give you an idea, depending on the assignment or activity, of where to focus your presence and whether you should be interacting with students one-on-one, with groups of students, or if students should be interacting with one another.

 Once you have decided on where you will be present, you must determine how you will be present.
-The Announcements feature in Blackboard provides an opportunity to check in, maintain continuity, and keep students on task.
+The Announcements feature in Canvas provides an opportunity to check in, maintain continuity, and keep students on task.
 Weekly announcements are a great place to provide basic directions for assignments, explain requirements or grading criteria, show and offer support related to course content, and give gentle reminders of deadlines and upcoming assignments.
 Your announcements should be conversational and personal-they serve as a way for you to remotely connect with your students.
 Specific details, personal information, or actual instruction are not appropriate for announcements.

 Writing is probably the most common medium through which instructors interact with their students in an online course, particularly when providing support, inciting discussion, and provoking critical thinking; however, the written word can sometimes be confusing, redundant, and impersonal.
 Developing strong instructor-student, student-student, and student-content connections is essential for a successful online learning environment.
 You can facilitate these types of connections through writing by paying attention to your tone, highlighting the most important details, focusing on quality over quantity, and being succinct in your feedback.
 Writing with these intentions will help prepare students for the course, deliver the essential content, and clarify any ambiguities.